saifsms91/AmazonAppiumFramework/README.md

 - Maven (Dependency Manager)
 - Page Object Model

-** Prerequisites**
+### Pre-requisites

 - Appium configuration should be up and running (Can use appium-doctor -h to see the configuration)
-- Android tab Simulator or Galaxy S tab real device **(On small devices if the element is not visible due to screen size or keypad the test's will fail)**
+- Android Device Simulator (The test was running on real Samsung galaxy A 50 device)

-** Steps to run the code **
+### Steps to run the code

-* Import the project as maven project preferable in eclipse to avoid any issues
-* Click Next
-* Click Browse and select the folder that is the root of the Maven project (contains the pom.xml file)
-* Click Next
-* Click Finish
+Appium Set up - Before running the project you need to download and install Appium.
+Once this this done, do the android SDK set up as mentioned below.

+Android SDK Set up - Download Android SDK, set up the path appropriately.
+Create virtual devices.
+Once the virtual devices are created, launch Appium and start the emulator accordingly.

+Clone this repository

+Open the solution

+Rebuild

+Run the test

-Note:
+#### Note:
-- Havn't used assertion in the test cases every where except first one which is to verify email
-- We can also create the methods in normal call and call these method in the test class to only assert them
-- for now I have deleted the test-output folder though allure-resukts folder is still there
-- Allure report may not generate report due to some configuration issue
-- Currently all the elements found have been kept on two pages AmazonHomePageAndroid , LandingPageAndroid and same goes for test cases.
+Currently all the elements found have been kept on two pages AmazonHomePageAndroid , LandingPageAndroid and same goes for test cases.